skoolkid/skoolkit/sphinx/source/skool-macros.rst

 * 4 (bit 2) - execute instructions from ``start`` to ``stop`` in a simulator to obtain the delays between speaker state changes
-* 8 (bit 3) - pass delays through a moving average filter; while this can produce higher quality audio (especially for multi-channel tunes), it is also quite slow
+* 8 (bit 3) - pass delays through a moving average filter; while this can produce higher quality audio (especially for multi-channel tunes), it is slower than the default sampling algorithm

 If ``fname`` starts with a '/', the filename is taken to be relative to the root of the HTML disassembly.
 Otherwise the filename is taken to be relative to